 More Partners’ Adventure Tours & Services

 Travelling in China, especially off the beaten tracks and in rural areas, can be adventurous and carries also a certain amount of surprises and risks.
 Hiddenchina.net ensures that in every situation we and our guides are trying to get out a maximum of comfort for our clients.
 All our guides are carefully chosen and selected by their abilities and experience.
 Nevertheless, there might be surprises.
 We hereby express that a voyage in China needs patience, adaptation and tolerance.
 In addition due to lack of infrastructure, in rural areas in China, there is often a lack of western sanitary standards.
-Clients of hiddenchina.net accept – upon signing a contract – to be aware of these circumstances, and accept changes which may occur in order to keep security and comfort of the clients according to the circumstances to a maximum during the trip.
+Clients of hiddenchina.net accept – upon signing a contract – to be aware of these circumstances, and accept changes that may occur in order to keep security and comfort of the clients according to the circumstances to a maximum during the trip.

 ADDITIONAL INFORMATION FOR CHINA TRAVELLERS

 Travelling in China is always an adventure.
 The quality of service can range from “top” in selected 5* Hotels in the big cities to “very poor”.
 While travelling in China, even with an organized tour, the clients have to be ready for unexpected changes (e.g. due to natural disasters such as landslides or flooding) or other surprises.
 In hotels by example, it can happen that you will get phone calls in the middle of the night, offering you a special massage service.
 The following chapters will tell you more about what you should consider when travelling in China.

 You may have heard it before and for the experienced China traveller it’s a “must-know”: In China, everything is about “giving and losing face”.
 Chinese people are very proud of their culture, food and traditions.
 Respect this fact and try not to bring a Chinese into an embarrassing situation, as he or she might lose his face in front of co-workers, friends, family members or even the authorities.
 Try to be polite, smile and – especially to English speaking Chinese – always praise their language skills.